 Information and instructions for initial assembly:

-For more information on 3D assembly line printing, please see the FAQs just below the download offer for our instructions.
-Or contact us directly by email, for example, if you have any unanswered questions so far.
+For more information on 3D belt printing, please see the FAQs just below the download offer for our instructions.

 & setup instructions